percona/pxc-docs/docs/howtos/crash-recovery.md

 gcache, the fallback decision is made by the donor and [SST](../glossary.md#sst) is started automatically.

-## Scenario: Two nodes are gracefully stopped
+## Scenario 2: Two nodes are gracefully stopped

-Similar to [Scenario: Node A is gracefully stopped](#scenario-node-a-is-gracefully-stopped), the cluster size is reduced to 1 — even the single remaining node C forms the primary component and is able to serve client requests.
+Similar to [Scenario 1: Node A is gracefully stopped](#scenario-1-node-a-is-gracefully-stopped), the cluster size is reduced to
+1 — even the single remaining node C forms the primary component and is able to serve client requests.
 To get the nodes back into the cluster, you just need to start them.